nacekoprivec/anomaly-detection/README.md

 EMA_latest = test_value x smoothing + EMA_last x (1 - smoothing).\
 It requires the following arguments in the config file:
    * N : Parameter from which the smoothing is calculated - roughly translates to how many latest test values contribute to the EMA (example: 5)

+2. **Isolation Forest:** iForest algorythm.
+The basic principle is that an anomalous datapoint is easier to separate from others, than a normal datapoint.
+In the current implementation, one instance consists of N consecutive (or non-consecutive) test values.
+Instances are constructed via the "shifts" module.
+The algorythm can also be modified by adding other features.
+A pre-trained model can be loaded from the "models" folder, or a new model can be trained with the appropriate train data.